symblai/symbl-docs/README.md

 To contribute to our documentation,

 1. Add in your suggestions (by clicking on "Edit this page" button on our docs),
 2. Enter the required details about the PR.
-This will give us additional context and a sense what is required of our team.
+This will give us additional context and a sense of what is required of our team.
 3. Submit a Pull Request (PR).

-The PR are reviewed every Thursdays by our team.
+The PRs are reviewed every Thursday by our team.

 If you wish to suggest a new topic, want to request for additional details or raise any other issues, you can [Open an Issue](https://github.com/symblai/symbl-docs/issues/new).
 The resolution time for Issues reported are the same as the PRs.